 Explain the vertical structure of warm- and cold-core cyclones and anticyclones using the hypsometric equation and thickness.

-Identify structure of features in the real world (hurricanes, extratropical cyclones).
+Identify the structure of real-world features (hurricanes, extratropical cyclones) using the hypsometric equation .

 Things to know:

 Feel free to use the Internet and collaborate with your colleagues when answering these questions.
-For Part I, the requested plots must be obtained using the Jupyter Notebook on our JupyterHub before you can complete the questions.
+For Part II, the requested plots must be obtained using the Jupyter Notebook on our JupyterHub before you can complete the questions.
 Be sure to review the concepts covered in this tutorial rather than just complete the tasks it requires as you may be asked to use these concepts in a future lab.

-Part I: Using the Hypsometric Equation to Analyze Cyclones and Anticyclones
+Part I: Using the Hypsometric Equation to Analyze Cyclones and Anticyclones (50 pts)

-Complete Part I and II of the Jupyter Notebook Tutorial.
-(10 pts)

 “Pressure changes more rapidly with height in cold air than in warm air.”
 Explain why this should be true.
 (12.5 pts)

-Staring with your plots for August 30th, 2021, your surface plots have two lows that we are going to focus on, the first over the state of Washington (Cyclone A) and the low over Louisiana and Mississippi (Cyclone B).
-Cyclone B is significantly stronger than A at the surface, as depicted by the minimum sea-level pressure, horizontal pressure gradients, and associated horizontal wind fields.
-The 500 hPa chart, shows these same cyclones situated higher up in the atmosphere.
-Here Cyclone A is stronger than Cyclone B. Using the temperature data from the observations on your map, particularly how the temperature near A or B compares to each cyclone’s surroundings, explain why this is to be expected.
-(20 pts)

-Focusing now on your plots for July 28th, 2022, there are two anticyclones to focus on one in Florida (anticyclone A) and the other in Saskatchewan (anticyclone B).
-Specifically, anticyclone A strengthens with height whereas anticyclone B dissipates entirely.
-Using the temperature data on Figure 2a and Figure 2b, particularly how the temperature near A or B compares to each anticyclone’s surroundings, explain why this is to be expected.
-(20 pts)

 “Low pressure centers aloft tilt in the direction of the warmer air as you move downward toward the surface.”
 Explain why this should be true.
 (12.5 pts)

 “High pressure centers tilt with increasing height above the surface toward warmer air.”
 Explain why this should be true.
 (12.5 pts)